cnpryer/huak/architecture.md

 #### 2. Project Setup

 Adding dependencies, various metadata, etc..
-The setup phase is vague but setups up the project for the following steps.
+The setup phase is vague but prepares the project for the following steps.

 #### 3. Project Change